 Nomination of these two examiners follows the usual rules with regard to expertise and conflict of interest.
 Supervisors check the examiners were willing and able to examine the thesis and attend the viva voce, either in person or via videoconferencing.

 Examiners mark the thesis and the examiner reports are sent to the Board of the Graduate Research School

-After the two examiners provide their reports and classification recommendations, the Board approves the examination to proceed to the viva voce stage of the process.
-If the examiner reports had been negative, the students may be required to revise the thesis before proceeding to the viva.
+After the two examiners provide their reports and classification recommendations, the Board approves the examination to proceed to the viva voce stage of examination.
+If the examiner reports are negative, the candidate is likely to be required to revise the thesis before proceeding to the viva.

 Supervisors are provided with a copy of the examiner’s reports

-Provision of the examiner reports to the supervisors and students enables students to develop, with their supervisors, their responses to any difficult questions in advance of the viva voce.
+Provision of the examiner reports to the supervisors and candidate enables candidates to develop, with their supervisors, their responses to any difficult questions in advance of the viva voce.

-The viva voces is conducted in a dedicated room in the Reid Library about 2-3 months after the student submits the thesis for examination.
-The student meets with their examiners for about two hours.
+The viva voces is conducted in a dedicated room in the Reid Library about 8-12 weeks after the candidate submits the thesis for examination.
+The candidate meets with their examiners for about 2 hours.
 Also present at the viva voce is an examination chair - a UWA staff member appointed by the Dean of the GRS - who ensures the examination is conducted respectfully and fairly.
 Supervisors are not present at the viva voce.

 Commonly asked viva voce questions and answers

 How will examiners be chosen for the viva voce?